-Travel in the 50 states is as staggeringly diverse as what the American dream is all about.
+Travel in the 50 states, 5 major territories, and islands is as staggeringly diverse as what the American dream is all about.

 As a Canadian, our friends in the south have always been an enticing travel destination because of how easy it was to hop in a car and drive across the border or catch a quick flight.
 The travel opportunities here are endless as you can go up to the north and see glaciers in Alaska, catch some surf in Hawaii, party in Las Vegas, see the redwoods of California, or head east to see some of the biggest metropolis' in North America.
 What I've always envied about the United States is just how beautiful their landscape is coast to coast.
 As a land of opportunity, there really is so much to see, do, eat, and experience.

 Personally, the best way to see the country is to rent a car and drive from coast to coast.
 That's the only true way to see and truly appreciate what the USA is all about.

 This USA travel guide will help you plan your next vacation.

 Facts about USA